qwreey/quick-settings-tweaks/README.md

 ![alt text](.github/images/dev-preview.png)

 You can test extension with command `./install.sh dev`.
-You need tigervnc client and docker in host.
+You will need tigervnc client and docker in host.
 Tested in arch linux but it should working on any systemd based platform

-Log out to re-build extension, close vnc window or SIGINT on shell to exit dev docker.
+You can re-build extension by log out and close vnc window or send SIGINT to exit dev docker.